fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m2-exercise-implement-polymorphism-csharp.md

 ## Implement inheritance-based polymorphic behavior using the base and derived account classes

 Inheritance-based polymorphism allows you to treat derived classes as instances of their base class.
-In this task, you'll demonstrate inheritance-based polymorphic behavior using the base and derived account classes.
+In this task, you'll demonstrate inheritance-based polymorphic behavior using BankAccount and the derived account classes.

 Use the following steps to complete this section of the exercise: